 Emmett R. McCarthy was born on the south side of Chicago and attended Mt.
 Carmel High School.
 He graduated from the University of Illinois at Urbana-Champaign with a Bachelor’s degree in Biology and received his Juris Doctor from DePaul University College of Law.
 While at DePaul, he received the CALI Award for Legal Ethics and was an Editor for the DePaul Environmental Law Digest.
 He has spoken at seminars for the Illinois Trial Lawyers Association and the Chicago Bar Association.
 He is past Chair of the Real Estate Taxation Committee and the Tax Sale and Tax Deed Subcommittee of the Chicago Bar Association, and has also served as Legislative Liaison for those committees.
 Mr. McCarthy joined the firm in 2002 and has been a partner since 2007.
 Mr. McCarthy has been selected as a “Rising Star” by Super Lawyers.

-Mr. McCarthy has handled a wide range of medical malpractice and personal injury claims, business and real estate transactions and other areas of civil litigation.
-He worked on a case that resulted in a record-breaking $51 million verdict for a client who was severely injured in an automobile collision.
-The verdict is the highest Illinois compensatory verdict for personal injury.
+Some of Mr. McCarthy’s noteworthy cases include one that resulted in a record-breaking $51 million verdict for a client who was severely injured in an automobile collision.
+The verdict was the highest Illinois compensatory verdict for personal injury.
 He also worked on a case that resulted in a record-high verdict of $12,508,098 for the family of a quadriplegic child who drowned in a bathtub after being left unattended by her home health care nurse.
-The verdict is an Illinois high for death of a minor and is also a record high for death of a severely disabled individual.
+The verdict was an Illinois high for the death of a minor and was also a record high for death of a severely disabled individual.